joshbegley/nyt-latest/README.md

 **Protesters in Sri Lanka Flock to the Capital**\
 `Protests continued in Colombo, Sri Lanka, following news that President Gotabaya Rajapaksa had fled to the Maldives.
-Crowds took to the streets and moved towards the presidential residence.`\
+Crowds took to the streets and moved toward the presidential residence.`\
 https://nytimes.com/video/world/asia/100000008441655/sri-lanka-president-protests.html?searchResultPosition=1

 **‘The thieves are running away’: Protesters flock to the capital from around Sri Lanka.**\